NevTheDev0/Metronome-V2/README.md

 - September 23rd: Started reengineering features
 - September 24th: Worked on the baseline model to predict hits vs non hits (Used RandomForest)
 - September 25-26th: Took a well deserved break lol
 - September 27th: Worked on the MLP so I dont JUST use RandomForest
+- October 3rd: AI was convulting but I realized I can just update it as time goes on, anyways setting up the Docker and getting ready to merge branch w this! almost done guys you will be able to use the pretty okay AI

 ### Next Steps
 - Begin collecting drum audio and MIDI data ✅